Cambridge Judge Business School: Master of Studies in Entrepreneurship

-Executive MBA (EMBA)
+Executive MBA

-The School also offers the "Cambridge Executive MBA" for those who have already reached a senior level in their organisations or professions, and are seeking to study part-time while maintaining their current role.
+The school also offers the "Cambridge Executive MBA" for those who have already reached a senior level in their organisations or professions, and are seeking to study part-time while maintaining their current role.
 As of 2017, the average age of students is 38, with around 14 years of working experience, who from a wide range of professional backgrounds.

+Currently, Khaled Soufani serves as the director of the Cambridge Executive MBA programme.
+Kamiar Mohaddes serves as the programme's deputy director.

-Master of Finance (MFin)
+Master of Finance

 The Master of Finance is a one-year specialist finance course designed for people with at least two years' experience in the finance and banking world who wish to accelerate their career in finance.
 The course is designed to give students a rigorous grounding in the theory and practice of finance.
 It combines a set of core courses that provide the theoretical and statistical foundations for a range of electives that cover the main areas of applied finance.
-There are three compulsory projects and one optional one, which help students to integrate theory and practice.
+There are three compulsory projects and one optional one, which help students to integrate theory and practise.

 MPhil Management

 The Master in Management is a one-year full-time, pre-experience postgraduate programme designed for students who have not previously studied business or management and who wish to pursue a professional career in business.
 This programme aims to admit and educate outstanding students, both academically and in terms of personality and maturity, who are likely to become leaders in their chosen fields.
-The core of the MPhil in Management is grounded in the latest advances in business and management theory and practice and covers quantitative methods, accounting, organisational behaviour and analysis and marketing (foundation); business economics, finance and strategy (consolidation), operations management and the Management Consulting Project (implementation).
+The core of the MPhil in Management covers quantitative methods, accounting, organisational behaviour and analysis and marketing (foundation); business economics, finance and strategy (consolidation), operations management and the Management Consulting Project (implementation).
 This is complemented by a range of electives aligned to potential careers in management.

 MPhil Finance

 The MPhil Finance is a one-year postgraduate course in finance designed for people with no prior work experience.
 The programme combines advanced study and research and is especially suitable for students intending to continue to a Ph.D. although the majority of graduates decides to work in the financial industry.
 Based on the number of applications, the MPhil Finance programme is the most competitive degree offered by the whole of the University of Cambridge; applicants need the equivalent to a first class degree to even be considered.
-Students on the MPhil Finance programme can choose from a variety of modules offered by the business school, the Faculty of Economics and the Maths Faculty.
+Students on the MPhil Finance programme can choose from a variety of modules offered by the business school, the Faculty of Economics and the Math Faculty.